 Each personal injury case is unique, and several details may affect the value and outcome of a claim.
 When you file a lawsuit, your legal teams and other parties will collect available evidence to help establish a liable party and negotiate a settlement.

-In Louisiana, personal injury lawsuits, including those involving premises liability, must be filed within one year of the accident’s date under CC Art.
+In Louisiana, personal injury lawsuits, including those involving premises liability, must be filed within two years of the accident’s date under CC Art.
 3492.
 Failure to do so will likely result in a case dismissal, and the victim may never be able to claim compensation for damages.

 Different Accidents Can Lead to Premises Liability Cases